 Life (2017), dir.
 Daniel Espinosa

 While you probably can figure out the rest on your own, Life (2017) still delivers on what it promises.
-Anchored by solid turns from Jake Gyllenhall and Ryan Reynolds, Espinosa’s ship secludes its plot in several rooms, making the drama all the way more confined.
+Anchored by solid turns from Rebecca Ferguson and Ryan Reynolds, Espinosa’s ship secludes its plot in several rooms, and junctures, making the drama all the way more claustrophobic.
 As far as space horrors go, Espinosa knows the drill too.
-Life (2017) includes a bunch of violent, bloody moments, and its spot-on execution guarantees your craving for extraterrestrial monsters will be satisfied.
+Life (2017) includes a bunch of hard-to-forget moments, and its spot-on execution guarantees your craving for extraterrestrial monsters will be satisfied.
+On top of it all comes the fantastic ending – bold enough to stay with you long after the credits roll.

 Credits: original movie poster